OrcunGokoluk/OGK.Result/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please contact Orçun Gökoluk.
+For any questions or feedback, please contact Orï¿½un Gï¿½koluk.

 ## Source Code